IG Live Q&A with CannaCon

 Again, thank you for being here.
-We’re just going to jump right into this because who knows how long our connection’s gonna last.
 Can you tell us a little bit about yourself?
 Where are you from?
-What were you doing before joining on with CannaCon cannabis conference?
-And, how did you find your way over there?
+What were you doing before getting involved in cannabis conferences?

 Well, I’m originally from California [the Santa Barbara area], but I’ve lived in Dallas, Texas off and on for the last 20 years now.
 CannaCon’s a family-run business.
 So, my brother owns CannaCon cannabis conference, I do the marketing, my nephew is the GM, his soon-to-be-wife Cassie deals with all of the operations.
 My son works there, he does a lot of the computer back end stuff so we are just a big family business.

-How long has CannaCon cannabis conference been going on for?
+How long has CannaCon cannabis conference been happening?

 It’s been eight years now.